ChrisCavs/bounds.js/README.md

 Calling `watch` will instruct your boundary to watch the desired element.
 When the specified element enters your boundary, the `onEnter` callback will be executed.
 When the specified element leaves your boundary, the `onLeave` callback will be executed.

-Each callback is passed 1 argument, `ratio`, which represents the ratio of the elements bounding box that is inside the boundary.
+Each callback is passed 1 argument, `ratio`, which represents the ratio of the element's bounding box that is inside the boundary.

 ```es6
 const boundary = Bound()